5T33Z0/Clover-Crate/CPU/README.md

 ## QPI
 In the System Profiler, this value is called Processor Bus Speed or simply "Bus Speed".
 For Clover, an algorithm has been developed to calculate the correct value based on data sheets from Intel.
 In the source code of the `AppleSmbios` kernel, two methods of setting this value are available: the value either exists in SMBIOS already, prescribed by the manufacturer, or Bus Speed x4 is simply calculated.
 After much debate, this value has been added to the config - write what you like (in MHz).

-This does not affect work in any way - it's pure cosmetics. **According to the latest information, QPI makes sense only for CPUs of the Nehalem family**.
+This does not affect work in any way - it's pure cosmetics. **QPI makes sense only for CPUs of the Nehalem family**.
 For everyone else here you need to have BusSpeed x4.
 Or nothing at all.
 If you force 0, then DMI table 132 will not be generated at all.

 ## Type
 This parameter was invented by Apple and is used in the "About this Mac" window to display information about the used CPU, which internally translates into a processor designation.
 Otherwise, "Unknown processor" will be displayed.